 Fall is a lovely time in the city, as temperatures cool but are still mild enough to enjoy the outdoors.
 In September, the Utah State Fair brings concerts, carnival rides, and competitions to the fairpark.
 Temperatures fall below freezing during winter, and the city gets plenty of snow — the mountains and resorts, of course, see even more.
 In November and December, Luminaria showcases millions of lightbulbs at Thanksgiving Point, creating stunning lighting displays.
 In spring, temperatures begin to climb, but snow often still falls in the mountains and trails will be muddy, so it’s a good idea to bring your layers and a good pair of boots.

-What are the top things to do in Salt Lake City?
+Top things to do in Salt Lake City

 The Great Salt Lake